xiaomabufei/CAT/README.md

 #### Training on single node

-To train OW-DETR on a single node with 8 GPUS, run
+To train CAT on a single node with 8 GPUS, run
 ```bash
 ./run.sh
 ```

 #### Training on slurm cluster

-To train OW-DETR on a slurm cluster having 2 nodes with 8 GPUS each, run
+To train CAT on a slurm cluster having 2 nodes with 8 GPUS each, run
 ```bash
 sbatch run_slurm.sh
 ```